Sackler family offers $1.5 billion more than planned to settle thousands of opioid lawsuits

 “While it contains improvements over the proposal that Purdue announced and we rejected in September 2019, it falls short of the accountability that families and survivors deserve,” they wrote in a statement.

-The legal releases laid on it in the plan would not shield the Sackler family members from criminal charges.
+The legal releases laid out in the plan would not shield the Sackler family members from criminal charges.

 Members of the family withdrew about $10 billion in profits from 2008 to 2017, according to a forensic audit of their finances filed in the case.
 The family’s attorneys have argued that the distributions complied with a corporate integrity agreement and about half were paid as taxes.